sansomlab/txseq/docs/mouse_hscs_example.rst

 .. note:: If you are working in the Kennedy workspace on the Oxford BMRC cluster, the required txseq annotations are available in the mirror folder and this step can be skipped.

-Follow the instructions on the :doc:`Genomes and Annotations <genomesAndAnnotations>` page to retrieve the required files and run the "txseq ensembl" pipeline to prepare santitised annotation files for the mouse genome.
+Follow the instructions on the :doc:`Genomes and Annotations <genomesAndAnnotations>` page to:

+#.
+Retrieve the required sequence and annotation files.

+#.
+Run the "txseq ensembl" pipeline to prepare santitised mouse genome and annotation files for RNA-seq analysis.

 3 Building the Salmon and Hisat2 transcriptome indexes